-Nevada law provides that a corporation may indemnify any person who was or is a party or is threatened to be made a party to any threatened, pending, or completed action, except an action by or in the threatened, pending, or completed action (other than an action by or in right of the corporation, by reason of the fact that the person is or was athe right of the corporation) by reason of the fact that the person is or director, officer, employee, or agent of the corporation, or is or was serving at the request of the corporation as a director, officer, employee, or agent of another entity against expenses, including attorneys' fees, judgments, fines, and amounts paid in settlement actually and reasonably incurred by the person in connection with the action, suit or proceeding if the person: (a) is not liable pursuant to NRS 78.138 ("Directors and officers: Exercise of powers; performance manner the person reasonably believed to be in or not opposed to the of duties; presumptions and considerations; liability to corporation and best interests of the corporation; and (b) with respect to any criminal stockholders"); or (b) acted in good faith and in a manner which he or action or proceeding, had no reasonable cause to believe the person's she reasonably believed to be in or not opposed to the best interests of conduct was unlawful.
-With respect to actions by or in the right of the the corporation, and, with respect to any criminal action, had no reasonable cause to believe the conduct was unlawful.
+Nevada law provides that a corporation may indemnify any person whoDelaware law provides that a corporation may indemnify any person was or is a party or is threatened to be made a party to any threatened, who was or is a party or is threatened to be made a party to any corporation, by reason of the fact that the person is or was a director, officer, employee, or agent of the corporation, or is or was serving at the request of the corporation as a director, officer, employee, or agent of another entity against expenses, including attorneys' fees, judgments, fines, and amounts paid in settlement actually and proceeding if the person: (a) is not liable pursuant to NRS 78.138 ("Directors and officers: Exercise of powers; performance of duties; presumptions and considerations; liability to corporation and stockholders"); or (b) acted in good faith and in a manner which he or she reasonably believed to be in or not opposed to the best interests of the corporation, and, with respect to any criminal action, had no reasonable cause to believe the conduct was unlawful.
 However, indemnification may not be made for any claim, issue, or matter as to which such a person has been adjudged to be liable to the corporation or for amounts paid in settlement to the corporation.
-To the extent that determine upon application that, despite the adjudication of liability a director, officer, employee or agent of a corporation has been successful on the merits or otherwise in defense of any action referred to above, or in defense of any matter, the corporation shall indemnify him or her against expenses, including attorneys' fees, actually and reasonably incurred by him or her in connection with the defense.
-NRS Delaware corporate statutes' indemnification provisions shall be 78.7502
+To the extent that a director, officer, employee or agent of a corporation has been successful on the merits or otherwise in defense of any action referred to above, or in defense of any matter, the corporation shall indemnify him or her against expenses, including attorneys' fees, actually and reasonably incurred by him or her in connection with the defense.
+NRS Delaware corporate statutes' indemnification provisions shall be 78.7502 pending, or completed action, except an action by or in the right of the threatened, pending, or completed action (other than an action by or in the right of the corporation) by reason of the fact that the person is or was a director, officer, employee, or agent of the corporation, or is or was serving at the request of the corporation as a director, officer, employee, or agent of another entity, against expenses (including attorneys' fees), judgments, fines, and amounts paid in settlement reasonably incurred by the person in connection with the action, suit or actually and reasonably incurred by the person in connection with such action, suit or proceeding if: (a) the person acted in good faith and in a manner the person reasonably believed to be in or not opposed to the best interests of the corporation; and (b) with respect to any criminal action or proceeding, had no reasonable cause to believe the person's conduct was unlawful.
+With respect to actions by or in the right of the corporation, no indemnification shall be made with respect to any matter as to which such person shall have been adjudged to be liable to the corporation unless and only to the extent that the Court of Chancery or the court in which such action or suit is brought shall determine upon application that, despite the adjudication of liability but in view of all the circumstances of the case, such person is fairly and reasonably entitled to indemnification for such expenses which such court shall deem proper.
+A director or officer who is successful, on the merits or otherwise in defending any proceeding subject to the indemnified against expenses (including attorneys' fees) actually and reasonably incurred by such person in connection therewith.
+DGCL Section 145